Morgan Stanley Reiterates Karooooo (KARO) Overweight Recommendation

 On May 8, 2023 the company declared a regular quarterly dividend of $0.85 per share ($3.40 annualized).
 Shareholders of record as of June 23, 2023 received the payment on July 3, 2023.
 Previously, the company paid $0.60 per share.

-Looking back five years and taking a sample every week, the average dividend yield has been 5.28%, the lowest has been 2.00%, and the highest has been 11.72%.
-The standard deviation of yields is 1.76 (n=60).
+Looking back five years and taking a sample every week, the average dividend yield has been 5.25%, the lowest has been 2.00%, and the highest has been 11.72%.
+The standard deviation of yields is 1.76 (n=61).

 What are Other Shareholders Doing?